kossiitkgp/docs/events/KWoC/mentor-manual.md

+# Mentor Manual - Kharagpur Winter of Code

 **Contents**

 1. [Introduction](#introduction)
 2. [Why Should You Apply?](#why-should-you-apply)
 3. [How to Apply](#how-to-apply)
 4. [Contact](#contact)

-# Student Manual - Kharagpur Winter of Code

 ## Introduction